linkeddatacenter/ezclassifier.com/content/en/about/index.md

 EZClassifier is a general-purpose is a service provided by [LinkedData.Center](https://linkeddata.center)

-For pricing, POC and more info please contact us at enrico@linkeddata.center or send a message (telegram or whatsapp) to +393356382949
+For a special quote, POC and more info, please contact us at enrico@linkeddata.center or send a message (telegram or whatsapp) to +393356382949

 {{% /blocks/lead %}}